fenago/apache-solr/lab_guides/Lab_6.md

 -   Interval faceting

-We will explore these later in this chapter.
+We will explore these later in this lab.
 But to configure any faceting in Solr, first we have to configure the related parameters.
 So Let's understand faceting parameters first.